Skip to main content

 Retry

-Be aware that when using our Api you are required to handle all retry on the client side.
-Our regular SLA is in effect at all times but hiccups can happen within all network infrastructure and should be assessed and handled as needed.
-When using the Interaction NuGet, there is built in Exponential Retry when retry is set.
+When using the API, you must handle retries on the client side.
+Our regular SLA still applies, but temporary network issues can occur and should be handled as needed.
+When using the Interaction NuGet, built-in exponential retry is available when retry is enabled.